 Emei Dah Pan "Peng Feng" Oriental Beauty Oolong Tea - Summer 2019Taiwan Sourcing

 We finally found another great version of Oriental Beauty that is affordable yet tasty.
-This to us is a introduction to the world of Oriental Beauty,
+This tea would be a great introduction to the world of Oriental Beauty,

-Before "Oriental Beauty," the name of Emei's specially processed tea was called "Fortune Longevity Tea" (福壽茶), a name from the traditional culture of Taiwan which could be very easily associated with the impression of funerals and death.
-As a result, people often mocked this tea as "Coffin Tea" (棺材茶).
-The locals eventually realized the name was damaging the image of Emei's tea, and they need to come up with a new name to market this tea again.
-Finally, a guy who worked at local government (his last name was also Hsu) came up with the idea of "Oriental Beauty," a name that will linger in the mind of tea lovers for the next four decades.
+Before "Oriental Beauty," the name of Emei's specially processed tea was called "Fortune Longevity Tea" (福壽茶), a name which in Taiwanese culture could be very easily associated with common phrases used surrounding funerals and death.
+As a result, people often poked fun at this tea, calling it "Coffin Tea" (棺材茶).
+Local tea makers in Emei eventually realized that the name was damaging their image, and they needed to come up with a new name to market their tea.
+Finally, a local government bureaucrat (coincidentally named Hsu, just like our Emei farmer friend) came up with the idea of "Oriental Beauty."
+Evidently, the name stuck, because four decades later the name still lingers in the minds of tea lovers worldwide.

-We decide to give this tea its original name "Peng Feng" (椪風), which literally stands for "a windbag" in Taiwanese.
-This is a common name for more affordable Oriental Beauty in the current market, but never appear in our collection.
-We hope the fruit-like character of this "Peng Feng" will make you fall in love to the world of Oriental Beauty
+We decide to give this tea its original name "Peng Feng" (椪風), which literally means "a windbag" in Taiwanese.
+This is a common name for more affordable Oriental Beauty in the current market, but has yet to appear in our collection.
+We hope the fruit-like character of this "Peng Feng" will make you fall in love with the world of Oriental Beauty

 Harvest: Summer 2019 / 夏 貳零壹玖

 Elevation: 300 M / 參佰 公尺